netdata/netdata/docs/observability-centralization-points/metrics-centralization-points/faq.md

 When there are multiple data sources for the same node, Netdata Cloud follows this strategy:

-1. Netdata Cloud prefers Netdata agents having `live` data.
+1. Netdata Cloud prefers Netdata Agents having `live` data.
-2. For time-series queries, when multiple Netdata agents have the retention required to answer the query, Netdata Cloud prefers the one that is further away from production systems.
+2. For time-series queries, when multiple Netdata Agents have the retention required to answer the query, Netdata Cloud prefers the one that is further away from production systems.
-3. For Functions, Netdata Cloud prefers Netdata agents that are closer to the production systems.
+3. For Functions, Netdata Cloud prefers Netdata Agents that are closer to the production systems.

 ## Is there a way to balance child nodes to the parent nodes of a cluster?